Symmetrization of the Maxwell--Neumann--Poincar'e operator, spectral decomposition in $\mathbf{H}(\mathrm{curl},D)$ traces, and boundary localisation of SPRs: Boundary localization on spherical nanoparticles

-This section is devoted to the proof of Theorem \ref{th:location2}.
-We focus on the scattering problem induced by plane wave incidence for spherical particles $D$.
-In the special case of balls, we are able to compute explicit expressions for the weak plasmon sequence and establish their surface localization behavior.
+This section is devoted to the scattering problem for spherical particles $D$ under plane wave incidence.
+For the special case of balls, explicit expressions for the weak plasmon sequence are derived, and its boundary localization behavior is established.
+The proof of Theorem \ref{th:location2} is then completed.